 Understanding the Difference Between ISO 14001 and OHSAS 18001

-Although there are many similarities between ISO 14001 and OHSAS 18001, there are two areas where the standards are distinctly different.
+However, although there are many similarities between ISO 14001 and OHSAS 18001, there are two areas where the standards are distinctly different.

+Ready to get started?
+Get a free quote or give us a call at (800) 649-5289 to discuss your certification requirements.
 For any questions concerning ISO 14001 or OHSAS 18001, contact NQA’s EH&S Business Unit Manager at (978) 635-9256.